 - We eliminate all ARV drug combinations in which one of the component drugs has a contraindication.

 - For all other ARV combinations, we incorporate a 'mathematical penalty' that is the SUM of all comorbidity scores for individual drugs in that regimen.

 |4.
 Drug Interactions

 - Disclaimer: We are not a comprehensive pharmacy database or interaction checker.
-We evaluate only one-to-one interactions, based on available drug interaction tables in the DHHS guidelines.
+We evaluate only one-to-one interactions, based on available data in the University of Liverpool HIV Drug interaction checker, and in the drug interaction tables in the DHHS guidelines.
 We do not evaluate multi-way interactions.

 - For each listed comedication, we evaluate each individual drug and assign a score of 0-2, in which 0 represents 'no interactions' and 2 represents contraindications